 See how the second example is instantly more appealing?
 The reader is drawn in by appealing to their desire to also be considered a ‘professional at the top of their game’, while solving the very real problems that come with a laptop whose battery runs out quickly.

 We’ve all seen those ads claiming to have “prices from as little as”.
 When we see these ads, it is obvious that prices will only go up from this introductory offer.
 The reason this phrase and ones like it are used, is to lure the customers in while not having to commit their brand to a specific result.

 While writers might think it’s clever messaging, there is nothing more annoying to a reader than to find the perfect product at a “from price” they seemingly can afford, only to then click through and discover that is not even nearly the case.
 This leaves a very sour taste, and can actually negatively affect a brand’s reputation.

 When drafting your copy, be clear about what you’re offering and what the reader can expect.
 Ask yourself, how do you want your brand to be represented?
 Then take stock of your quantifiable results and make sure to market these.
 Your writing will be more memorable, authoritative, and compelling, and it will help you stay true to your brand.

 4. Create Urgency

 If you are still struggling to grasp the best way to craft content tailored to your audience, give Living Online a call.
-Content marketing is just one of our specialties and we have experience creating website copy, email marketing and advertising messaging, blog articles and more for a range of industries.
+Content marketing is just one of our specialties and we have a vast experience creating website copy, email marketing and advertising messaging, blog articles and more for a range of industries.

-Whether you are after effective sales propositions that can get your target market over the line, or education, friendly messaging that nurtures your database, we can do it all.
+Whether you are after effective sales propositions that can get your target market over the line, or educational, friendly messaging that nurtures your database, we can do it all.
 Contact us today and put us to the test.